Tracy7Lin/ZihengLin-njupt.github.io/_pages/about.md

   - /about.html
 ---

-**Ziheng Lin** is an undergraduate student at theCollege of Computer Science, Nanjing University of Posts and Telecommunications, Nanjing, Jiangsu,China.
+**Ziheng Lin** is an undergraduate student at the College of Computer Science, Nanjing University of Posts and Telecommunications, Nanjing,  Jiangsu, China.
 His research interest focuses on federated learning and knowledge distillation.

 **Affiliated Institution**：College of Computer Science, Nanjing University of Posts and Telecommunications
 **Email**：b23042016@njupt.edu.cn